-LEET Village drums and singing across the Save River added to the hreathtaking visual beauty of Africa and reminded the howhunters where they were TOP RIGHT A well-placed double lung short yields a memorable trophy BOTTOM SIGUT.
-As produtors of the pinks and to for the hunr safari members relay in the splendor of Africa's twilight
+LEFT: Village drums and singing across the Save River added to the breathtaking visual beauty of Africa and reminded the bowhunters where they were.
+TOP RIGHT: A well-placed double lung shot yields a memorable trophy.
+BOTTOM RIGHT: As predators of the night awaken for the hunt, safari members relax in the splendor of Africa's twilight.